On the Representation Collapse of Sparse Mixture of Experts: Experiments

 \section{Experiments}

 We conduct experiments on cross-lingual language model pre-training~\citep{bert}.
 We evaluate the performance by fine-tuning the pretrained models on various downstream benchmarks.
 We also compare validation losses of the masked language modeling task.
-Our method is named \our{}.
+Our method is named as \our{} in the following sections.